Visitors Center (Latter-day Saint): Early tourism in Salt Lake City

 The LDS Church published essays in the 1850s to explain the doctrine and logic behind polygamy, but they were received poorly and by the 1870s the church did not try to explain itself to anyone not interested in becoming a member.
 When railroad tourism began to become popular in the 1870s, Salt Lake City became a popular tourist destination because of the natural tourist attractions like the Great Salt Lake, combined with negative and mostly false publicity associated with polygamy and perceived anti-American sentiment.
-Between 1869 and 1890, the population of Salt Lake City decreased from church members being 90-95% of the population to about 50%.
+Between 1869 and 1890, the population of Salt Lake City decreased from church members being 90–95% of the population to about 50%.
 The new residents who were not church members would take visitors on carriage tours from the train station where the drivers would point out houses built for polygamous families and tell "yarns" about what went on inside the temple.
 Some tourists would stop to look in the windows of Lion House and make guesses on how many wives were home.

 In 1860, James Townsend, a polygamist church member, built a bed and breakfast called the Townsend House and offered tours of the city.
 In 1875, Charles J. Thomas was made the first official guide to Temple Square.
 He primarily performed groundskeeping, but also gave tours of the Salt Lake Temple's construction site.
 In 1877, The Salt Lake Tribune published an editorial criticizing tourists to Salt Lake and compared their visits to Temple Square and Brigham Young's house with a visit to a Brothel in any other city.

 In 1887, William.
 S. McCornick, Patrick Lanahan, and Heber J. Grant founded the Salt Lake Chamber of Commerce.
 In 1888, the organization published an open letter stating that the negative press was hurting investment in the state, and in 1890 spent $4,000 to counter negative press in the East.

 In 1893, LeRoi Snow, son of Lorenzo Snow, a future church president, stopped a tour and invited the group to meet his father and tour their house.
 This is said to be the origin of the first official efforts to proselyte in and around Temple Square.
-Active organized proselyting efforts towards tourists tourists began in 1902.
+Active organized proselyting efforts towards tourists began in 1902.